 Kaela Nurmi

-Kaela (she/her) is an objects conservator passionate about outreach and expanding the field of conservation.
-Kaela is currently the Objects Conservation Fellow at the Harvard Art Museums Straus Center for Conservation and Technical Studies.
-She has held several positions within the American Institute for Conservation (AIC), including the Contemporary Art Network (CAN!)
-Communications Chair (2023-2025) and the Chair (2024-2025), Vice Chair (2023-2024), and Outreach Co-Officer (2021-2023) of the Emerging Conservation Professionals Network (ECPN).
+Kaela (she/her) is an objects conservator with broad experience across archeological, historical, and contemporary collections, and a special interest in modern and contemporary art and design objects.
+She is passionate about outreach and expanding the reach of conservation.
+Kaela is currently the Objects Conservation Fellow at the Harvard Art Museums’ Straus Center for Conservation and Technical Studies.
+She is active in the American Institute for Conservation (AIC), most recently serving as Chair for the Emerging Conservation Professionals Network (ECPN) and Communications Chair for the Contemporary Art Network (CAN!).

 Kaela and her cat Nani currently call Boston home.
-Outside of the museum, she enjoys trying to watch all the Oscar nominated movies, baking comforting treats, reading mysteries, and listening to comedy podcasts.
+Outside of the museum, she enjoys trying to watch all the Oscar-nominated films each year, baking comforting treats, reading mysteries, and listening to comedy podcasts.